microsoft/nni/docs/en_US/Compressor/Pruner.md

 - **sparsity:** The target overall sparsity.
 - **op_types:** The operation type to prune.
 If `base_algo` is `l1` or `l2`, then only `Conv2d` is supported as `op_types`.
-- **trainer:** Function used for the first optimization subproblem.
+- **trainer:** Function used for the first subproblem.
-This function should include `model, optimizer, criterion, epoch, callback` as parameters, where callback should be inserted after loss.backward of the normal training process.
+Users should write this function as a normal function to train the Pytorch model and include `model, optimizer, criterion, epoch, callback` as function arguments.
+Here `callback` acts as an L2 regulizer as presented in the formula (7) of the original paper.
+The logic of `callback` is implemented inside the Pruner, users are just required to insert `callback()` between `loss.backward()` and `optimizer.step()`.
 - **evaluator:** Function to evaluate the masked model.
 This function should include `model` as the only parameter, and returns a scalar value.
 - **dummy_input:** The dummy input for model speed up, users should put it on right device before pass in.
 - **iterations:** The number of overall iterations.